-Sean Couturier, Shayne Gostisbehere, Claude Giroux and Dale Weise all scored in the second period to lead Philadelphia to a 5-1 win over the Panthers on Tuesday night.
+PHILADELPHIA (AP) — Sean Couturier, Shayne Gostisbehere, Claude Giroux and Dale Weise all scored in the second period to lead the Philadelphia Flyers to a 5-1 win over the Florida Panthers on Tuesday night.

 The Flyers followed an 8-2 win against Washington with another dominant offensive effort, capped by the four-goal second.

 Wayne Simmonds stole the show after the fourth goal when he dropped agitated Panthers center Michael Haley with a left-handed punch.
 Simmonds waved his arms toward the crowd and exhorted them to get louder as he skated toward the locker room to serve his major penalty.
 He high-fived fans and the orange-and-black faithful went wild for a period on the short list of the best in three years under coach Dave Hakstol.

 Michal Neuvirth made the lead stand with 40 saves in his first win of the season.
 Valtteri Filppula scored an empty-netter for the Flyers.

 NEW YORK (AP) — Sidney Crosby scored the tying goal with less than a minute remaining in regulation, Evgeni Malkin put in the winner 58 seconds into overtime and the Penguins beat the struggling Rangers.

 Patric Hornqvist, Phil Kessel and ex-Ranger Carl Hagelin also scored for the two-time defending Stanley Cup champions, who handed New York (1-5-1) its fourth straight loss.

 Rangers captain Ryan McDonagh turned the puck over in overtime and Kessel set up Malkin for the game-winning goal.
 Just before that, the Rangers iced the puck, leading to a faceoff in their zone.